 - Build up our strength: When creating defenses, make sure to look at the board to see how strong we are in particular areas.
 If we notice an attack approaching, try to keep power divided equally and bring pieces over to increase strength.

 - Have pieces together: Allowing any of our pieces to become detached from our central unit is a dumb idea while attacking.
-When planning an attack, it helps to have a support.
-When two or more pieces are work together, the result is often better than one alone.
+When planning an attack, it helps to have support.
+When two or more pieces are worked together, the result is often better than one alone.

 - Get the Knights and Bishops out: It is advisable to move our Knight and Bishop towards the center of the board before we move our Queen, Rooks, or King.
 Why?
 Because these pieces cannot attack if they are behind Pawns.